4 Converting a Praat TextGrid collection and tracking pitch

 dataramme med 0 kolonner og 0 rækker

-And it can of course be viewed, using the serve() command.
+The database can of course be viewed using the serve() command as we’ve seen in previous chapters.

 4.3 Calculating pitch with wrassp

-The summary() above showed that there are no SSFF tracks associated with the database.
+The summary() above showed that there are no SSFF tracks associated with the database – this is also not a file structure that Praat understands.
 Recall from Chapter 2 that SSFF tracks store signal data that is timelocked to the audio signal.
 In this next step, we will generate SSFF tracks for praat_emuDB containing information about pitch.

 add_ssffTrackDefinition(praat_DB, name='pitch', onTheFlyFunctionName='mhsF0',